discourse/logster/README.md

     $ bundle

-Make Logster available in your development environment by adding the following to your routes.rb:
+Make logster web available add the following to your `routes.rb`:

 ```
-if Rails.env == "development"
-  mount Logster::Web => "/logs"
+mount Logster::Web => "/logs", lambda { |req| req.session["admin"] }
-end
 ```

-Logster will be available in your Rails app in **development** mode only.
-To wire up in production you will need to set
+Out of the box, logster will use the default redis connection, to customise, in `config/application.rb`

 ```
-Logster.config.authorize_callback = lambda{|env| your_own_can_see_logs? }
+Logster.store = Logster.RedisStore.new(redis_connection)
 ```

 ## Usage